The Spy Who Came in from the Cold: Cultural impact

-Writing in The Telegraph, spy writer Jon Stock wrote: "The plot of The Spy Who Came In from the Cold is assembled with more precision than a Swiss watch.
+According to Jon Stock, writing in The Daily Telegraph: "The plot of The Spy Who Came in from the Cold is assembled with more precision than a Swiss watch.
 The heartless way in which Alec Leamas is manipulated; Control's ruthless playing of Mundt and Fiedler; and of course the dramatic ending on the Berlin Wall, immortalised in the film starring Richard Burton.
 My favourite le Carré, it gets better with each re-read."

 Adaptations

-In 1965, Martin Ritt directed the film adaptation, with Richard Burton as Leamas, Oskar Werner as Fiedler, and Claire Bloom as Liz/Nan.
+In 1965, Martin Ritt directed the film adaptation, with Richard Burton as Leamas, Oskar Werner as Fiedler, and Claire Bloom as Nan Perry, a renaming of the character of Liz Gold.